-These disclosures have been prepared by Derayah Financial ("Derayah" or the "Company"), a Closed Joint Stock Company registered in the Kingdom of Saudi Arabia.
-The Company operates under Commercial Registration No. 1010266977 dated 10 Jumada II 1436H (corresponding to 15 April 2009).
-Licensed by the Saudi Arabian Capital Market Authority ("CMA" or the "Authority") under license number 08109-27 dated 23/06/2008 with authorised and paid-up capital of SAR 161.09 million.
-Derayah has been granted licenses including dealing (agent, principal, and margin lending, underwriting), managing Investments and Operating Funds, advising, arranging, and custody and as such is required to comply with the three "Pillars" of the Capital Requirements defined in Prudential Rules ("PRs").
+These disclosures have been prepared by Derayah Financial ("Derayah" or the "Company"), a Saudi Arabian closed joint-stock company with commercial registration number 1010266977 licensed by the Saudi Arabian Capital Market Authority ("CMA" or the "Authority") under license number 08109-27 dated 23/06/2008 with authorised and paid-up capital of SAR 161.09 million.
+Derayah has been granted licenses including dealing (agent, principal, and margin lending, underwriting), managing, advisory, arranging, and custody and as such, is required to comply with the three "Pillars" of the Capital Requirements defined in Prudential Rules ("PRs").
 These are:

 - Pillar 1, which sets out the minimum amount of capital that Derayah needs to meet its basic regulatory obligations; - Pillar 2: requires Derayah to determine whether Pillar 1 capital is adequate to cover these risks and additional defined risks.
-This is achieved through Derayah's risk-based Internal Capital Adequacy Assessment Process ("ICAAP") and is subject to annual review. - Pillar 3, requires Derayah to disclose to market participants key information about its underlying risks, risk assessment, management, controls, and capital position hence the adequacy of capital.
+This is achieved through Derayah's risk-based Internal Capital Adequacy Assessment Process ("ICAAP") and is subject to annual review. - Pillar 3, which requires Derayah to disclose to market participants key information about its underlying risks, risk assessment, management, controls and capital position hence the adequacy of capital.

 The purpose of this document is to comply with the obligations in respect of Pillar 3.
-Derayah does not have any material or legal impediments affecting the prompt transfer of capital or repayment of liabilities.
+Derayah does not have any material or legal impediments affecting prompt transfer of capital or repayment of liabilities.

-All figures in this document are correct as of 31st December 2021 unless stated otherwise.
+All figures in this document are correct as of 31st December 2020 unless stated otherwise.